Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 We use Algorithm~\ref{alg:corresp_z_centers} from Lemma \ref{lma:cost_decreases_alg} to find the cost-decreases for $(k, z)$-clustering in the LCA-tree.
 By Lemma \ref{lma:cost_decreases_ultrametric}, these satisfy the strong triangle inequality.
 Furthermore, by Lemma \ref{lma:greedy_is_optimal}, greedily choosing centers that maximize the cost-decreases gives an optimal $(k, z)$-clustering.

 Thus, running farthest-first traversal on the cost-decrease LCA-tree will give the partitions for $(k, z)$-clustering solutions.
+This guarantees that the corresponding partitions are hierarchical.

-However, we must be a bit careful here: while running a naive farthest-first traversal on the cost-decrease LCA-tree will give the \emph{partitions} of the optimal $(k, z)$-clustering solutions, it will not necessarily give the correct \emph{centers}.
+However, we must be careful about where we place the centers: while running a naive farthest-first traversal on the cost-decrease LCA-tree will give the \emph{partitions} of the optimal $(k, z)$-clustering solutions, it will not necessarily give the optimal \emph{centers}.
 This is due to the fact that the farthest-first traversal is optimal regardless of which center we pick for every subtree.
 Luckily, we have already addressed this.
 When considering the LCA-tree of cost-decreases, we have a mapping between every cost-decrease and the center that induces it.
 Thus, we will perform the farthest-first traversal by placing the nodes' corresponding $z$-centers.
 This ensures that both the partition \emph{and} the centers align with the optimal $(k, z)$-clustering solutions.

 Putting this all together, our final algorithm -- Algorithm \ref{alg:ultrametric_kz} -- is quite simple.
 We first run Algorithm \ref{alg:corresp_z_centers} to return a list of nodes and their cost-decreases.
 Importantly, Algorithm \ref{alg:corresp_z_centers} returns only the cost-decreases for those nodes $\eta'$ with $c_z(\eta') \neq c_z(\text{parent}(\eta'))$.
 We then sort this list in $\texttt{Sort}(n)$ time.
 By the discussion after Lemma \ref{lma:cost_decreases_increase}'s proof, we can safely go through this list and place the nodes' corresponding $z$-centers: the nodes with non-zero cost-decrease will always have their parent marked.
 The nodes with zero cost-decrease come at the end of the sorted list and do not affect the optimality of the solution.
 By Lemma \ref{lma:optimal_subtrees}, each corresponding $z$-center is immediately optimal in every node that it marks.
 Thus, Algorithm \ref{alg:ultrametric_kz} optimally solves the $(k, z)$-clustering objective in LCA-trees which satisfy the conditions in Corollary \ref{cor:ultrametric_lca}.
 The bottleneck in this algorithm remains the time to sort the $O(n)$ internal values in the LCA-tree.